TimothyByrd/d2rmm_mods_ch/RuneAndGemSplitting_CH/README.md

 Recipes taking a single rune may conflict with the StackableRunes mod.
 If that mod is also being used, then set the  __`Require a thawing potion to split`__ option.

+If __`Rune Conversion`__ is enabled, 33 recipees are added each taking a single rune, an Antidote Potion and a Stamina Potion and returning the next rune.
+The potions are also returned, so the recipe can be repeatedly used to cycle through the rune types.
+Using a Zod rune in this recipe will return an El rune, in case you have too many Zods.

 If __`2-Gem Upgrades`__ is enabled, the existing gem upgrade recipes are updated to require two of the lower gem.

 If __`Gem Splitting`__ is enabled, 28 recipees are added each taking a single gem of flawed or higher rank and returning 2 gems of one step lower rank.